Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

           * ``EASYBUILD_INCLUDE_MODULE_NAMING_SCHEMES`` to add out own module naming schemes
           * ``EASYBUILD_MODULE_NAMING_SCHEME=LUMI_FlatMNS``
           * ``EASYBUILD_SUFFIX_MODULES_PATH=''``

+### Running EasyBuild

+EasyBuild for LUMI is configured through a set of EasyBuild configuration files and environment variables.
+The basic idea is to never load the EasyBuild module directly without using one of the EasyBuild configuration modules.
+There are two such modules

+  * EasyBuild-production to do the installations in the production directories.

+    TODO: By setting an environment variable before loading the module, it is possible to do a test build instead.
+BUT THIS WILL REQUIRE COMPATIBLE CHANGES TO THE MODULES THAT LOAD THE SOFTWARE STACKS!

+  * EasyBuild-user is meant to do software installations in the home directory of a user or in their project directory.
+This module will configure EasyBuild such that it builds on top of the software already installed on the system, with a compatible directory structure.

+    This module is not only useful to regular users, but also to LUST to develop EasyConfig files for installation on the system.
+We aim to develop the module in such a way that being able to install the module in a home or project subdirectory would also practically guarantee that the installation will also work in the system directories.

 ### Starting a new software stack and bootstrapping EasyBuild